Does the IRS Allow Bankruptcy to Clear a Federal Tax Debt?

 Unless a corporation’s tax debt far exceeds the limit imposed by Chapter 13, bankruptcy experts recommend trying to find ways to qualify for Chapter 13 simply because filing Chapter 13 allows for more tax debt to be discharged.

 Are There Alternatives to Settling a Tax Debt Without Filing for Bankruptcy?

-If you are considering filing for bankruptcy largely because of a tax debt, Wiztax can help you settle your tax debt for less with the IRS Fresh Start Program.
+If you are considering filing for bankruptcy largely because of a tax debt, Wiztax can help you settle your tax debt with the IRS Fresh Start Program or other tax relief services.
 Wiztax makes it easy to submit an Offer in Compromise with the IRS that reduces the amount you owe before entering into a payment plan.
 Wiztax can also determine whether you qualify for Hardship Status if you are unable to afford making payments due to your current financial situation.

 To get started with Wiztax, answer a few simple tax questions with our Free Evaluation.
 You’ll instantly see your Offer in Compromise settlement amount, whether you qualify for Hardship Status, and your monthly payment plan options.
 Wiztax’s online system will fill out all the IRS forms for you, plus a Wiztax Expert with decades of IRS and Tax Law experience will do a Ready to File™ review with you before you submit.